-The Company regularly reviews all its available-for-sale investments with unrealized losses to assess whether the declines in the securities' fair value are deemed to be an other-than-temporary impairment ("OTTI").
-The Company considers a number of factors in completing its OTTI review, including the length of time and the extent to which a security's fair value has been below cost and the financial condition of an issuer.
+The Company regularly reviews all its available-for-sale investments with unrealized losses to assess whether the decline in the fair value is deemed to be a credit loss.
+The Company considers a number of factors in completing its review of credit losses, including the extent to which a security's fair value has been below cost and the financial condition of an issuer.
 In addition to specific issuer information, the Company also evaluates the current market and interest rate environment.
-Generally, a change in a security's value caused by a change in the market or interest rate environment does not constitute an OTTI, but rather a temporary decline in fair value.
+Generally, a change in a security's value caused by a change in the market or interest rate environment does not constitute a credit loss.